Types of Forex Accounts

 Standard Account

 A standard account trades in full lots, each representing 100,000 units of the base currency.
 One pip movement in EUR/USD on a standard lot equals approximately $10.
-Even small price movements create meaningful equity swings, which is exactly why this account type suits traders who have built genuine experience managing risk and carry sufficient capital.
+Even small price movements create larger profit and loss fluctuations, which is exactly why this account type suits traders who have built genuine experience managing risk and carry sufficient capital.

 Mini and Micro Accounts

 Mini accounts trade in lots of 10,000 currency units, and micro accounts trade in lots of 1,000 units.
-The practical effect is that each pip is worth significantly less, which makes losses more manageable while the market feels just as real.
+The practical effect is that each pip is worth significantly less, which makes losses more manageable while the live market conditions remain the same.

 Cent Account